Trojan295/eso-addons/README.md

 # ESO Addon Manager

 This repository holds a simple command line ESO Addon Manager written in Rust.
 With it you can manage addons from [esoui.com](https://www.esoui.com/).

-It uses a single config file to configure the desired addons.
+The list of addons you want to install is put in a single configuration file.
+This means you save and share your addon configuration with a single file!

 - [ESO Addon Manager](#eso-addon-manager)
   - [Usage](#usage)